R4EPI/apyramid/README.md

     title   = "136 cases of influenza A H7N9 in China", caption = "Source: https://doi.org/10.5061/dryad.2g43n"
   )
-#> Scale for 'fill' is already present.
-Adding another scale for 'fill',
+#> Scale for fill is already present.
-#> which will replace the existing scale.
+#> Adding another scale for fill, which will replace the existing scale.
 ```

 <img src="man/figures/README-flu2-1.png" width="100%" />